margaretmf/margaretmf.github.io/poetry.md

 I had prayed for so long
 I prayed for the wrong thing
 I learned to pray to lover ha and him
-ANd i let it go
+And I let it go

-Finding the beauty all around
+In finding the beauty all around
 I let it go
 I entered a new day and opened my ehart again
 No one can steal my heart